You can track most money orders any time after purchase. Their traceability is one factor that makes money orders a safe form of payment.

-While the exact process varies slightly by issuer, you will usually need the serial number and dollar amount from the money order’s detachable stub in order to track it.
+While the exact process varies slightly by the issuer, you will usually need the serial number and dollar amount from the money order’s detachable stub in order to track it.

 Money Order Tracking Process by Issuer

 We contacted the major money order issuers — MoneyGram, Western Union, USPS, and Amscot — as well as several major U.S. banks to find out more about how to track money orders.

 Alternatively, you can call MoneyGram customer service at (800) 926-9400 and provide the money order serial number and the amount of the money order.

 You can track your Western Union money order for free through the Western Union customer service hotline; the company does not offer online tracking.

-If you’ve lost the money order receipt stub and need the serial number, you will need to complete the Money Order Research Request and submit it along with the necessary supporting documents and $30 administrative fee.
-You can pay the fee with a personal check or money order.
+If you’ve lost the money order receipt stub and need the serial number, you’ll need to complete a Money Order Research Request.
+Submit it along with any available documentation (such as the store cash register receipt) and the $30 administrative fee.

-As with other issuers, you will receive a receipt when you purchase a money order from a bank.
-Your bank may keep a copy of the receipt and, if you are an account holder, it may be able to trace your money order with information in your account history.
+As with other issuers, you’ll receive a receipt when you purchase a bank money order.
+The bank may keep a copy of the receipt.
+If you’re an account holder, it may also be able to trace your money order with information in your account history.